JetSetIlly/Gopher2600/README.md

 ## Compilation

 The project has most recently been tested with Go v1.13.4.
-Will not work with versions earlier than v1.13 because of language features added in that version (hex and binary literals).
+It will not work with versions earlier than v1.13 because of language features added in that version (hex and binary literals).